pvcraven/web-development-class/source/01_HTML/02_basic_html/basic_html.rst

 ``http://webdev.training:8080``

 Next might come the path.
+The path is the set of folders your file is in.
 If web files are in subdirectories on the host computer, you may see path names.
 Path names are separated by forward slashes, even though on windows path names are separated by back slashes.
 In this example we have two subdirectories, ``directory`` and ``d2``.